The diesel engine – a driving garbage incinerator

 Diesel fuel is – in fact – garbage from the refining process.
 We wanted more of the lighter substances as they are cleaner and easier to use but we just did not get enough of them so we made diesel work for us.
 And surprise, surprise – we got so used to diesel that we found many little advantages in this toxic brew so it almost hits us as something romantic.
 For a while, it was cool to burn diesel.

 We burn diesel because once it was cheaper.
-Now it got expensive because it is still an oil product and hence traces its price developments.
-But its garbage and it’s about time that we recognized this fact by applying penalties for its use in order to incentivize the use of much cleaner alternatives such as Methane gas and Liquefied Methane (known to many as LNG).
+Now it has become expensive because it is still an oil product and hence traces its price developments.
+But it’s garbage and it’s about time that we recognized this fact by applying penalties for its use to incentivize the use of much cleaner alternatives such as Methane gas and Liquefied Methane (known to many as LNG).

 It’s time to stop garbage incineration on roads and in the air.
 Diesel is toxic waste and it’s a shame that the world in the 21st century still is addicted to this filth.